 58 Hay Street, Orchard Cottage

-However, another scenario suggests itself.
+On initial observation, Orchard Cottage appears to be an ancient small farmstead, with dwelling and buildings on the central plot of three contiguous closes of land, which remained largely unchanged until modern times.
+However, farmstead and dwelling arrived relatively recently.
 The southernmost close of land was known as Tottles Close, with numerous variations on that name and spelling over the years.
 It appears to have been named after the Total family, who were in the parish in 1576.
 When the Earl of Hardwicke bought the Steeple Morden estate in 1755 it was described as “three half acres” of arable land called Tattoos lying in the Croft.
 At 1.5 acres Tottles/Tattoos would have embraced the middle plot as well as the southernmost one.
-If the descriptor arable applied to the whole 1.5 acres, then perhaps there was no dwelling or farmstead at that point?
+If the descriptor “arable land” applied to the whole 1.5 acres, this would suggest there was no dwelling or farmstead in 1755 and these came later.
+Currently there is no evidence of when construction started on this plot, although the Enclosure Map 1808-1817 depicts dwelling and buildings on the central parcel No 72 by 1808.

-At time of Enclosure in 1808 there were buildings shown on the Enclosure Map (Map is dated 1817).
-In the Tithe Apportionment in 1839 the three plots totalled 2a 1r 19p in area, although 1r 17p had been added at time of Enclosure, being taken from the highway.
-Buildings are shown the central plot, which is No 72 on the Tithe Map and this is fundamentally the plot that 58 Hay Street sits on today, although some back land was detached in 2013/14 and a modern barn type dwelling built on this back land.
+In the Tithe Apportionment of 1839 the three plots Nos 71, 72 and 73 totalled 2a 1r 19p in area.
+It should be remembered that, 1r 17p taken from the Highway had been added at time of Enclosure, as shown on the map above.
+Buildings are shown the central plot, No 72 on the Tithe Map and this is fundamentally the plot that 58 Hay Street sits on today, although some back land was detached in 2013/14 and a modern barn style dwelling built on it.

 PAGE IN PREPARATION